 While many folks think that vegans are extremely limited in what they can eat, the vegan diet actually leaves plenty of room for indulgence!
-From dark chocolate to vegan-friendly sours and gummies, there are lots of candy makers out there catering to vegan diets.
-Plenty of candies that aren’t even marketed as “vegan” are completely free of animal products.
+From dark chocolate to vegan-friendly sours and gummies, there is lots of vegan candy out there.
+Plus, plenty of candies that aren’t even marketed as “vegan” are completely free of pork gelatin and other animal products!

 Common Animal Products in Candies

 Traditional dairy-based chocolates are some of the most obvious non-vegan candies.
-But there are a number of sneakier animal products that are frequently found in sweet treats that vegans should check labels for.
+But there are a number of sneakier animal products (like the infamous pork gelatin!), that are frequently found in sweet treats that vegans should check labels for.
 The most common of them are below:

 - Gelatin, which is made from animal bones and tendons